• Home

 Kinds of Company in Company Law - Law Firms

-According to a 2014 survey, out of 75 national law school graduates in Bangalore, only a handful opted for litigation, while the vast majority were eager to join corporate law firms.
-This suggests that law firms are the go-to destination for law students specializing in company law.
+According to a survey, out of 75 National Law School graduates in Bangalore, only a handful opted for litigation, while the vast majority were eager to join corporate law firms.
+This suggests that law firms are the go-to destination for law students specialising in company law.

 Job Roles and Nature of Work